 2. Foster Team-Building

-3. Make Working Hours Flexible
+3. Offer Flexible Working Hours

-4. Provide Your Employees with Emotional Support
+4. Provide Employees with Emotional Support

 5. Allow Employees to Take Mental Health Days

-7. Do Regular 1:1 Check-Ins
+7. Schedule Regular Check-Ins

 8. Champion Frequent Breaks